-Social mobile app development requires a three-tier architecture: mobile client, backend, and database.
+Social mobile app development requires a three-tier architecture: client, backend, and database.
 We’ll start with the client by describing three fundamental features that actually define an app as a social network – profiles, feeds, and connections.

 [Plaza social app for cities developed and designed by Yalantis.
 Check it out on Dribbble]

-[Euclid project by Yalantis]
+[Euclid open source library by Yalantis]

 1. What’s up?

-- provide tools that make user-generated content look unique
+- Provide tools that make user-generated content look unique

-- simplify the process of sharing content
+- Simplify the process of sharing content

-- target specific audiences
+- Target specific audiences

-The great thing about the “self-esteem” type of content is that it gives immediate value regardless of your app’s community size.
+The great thing about the self-esteem type of content is that it gives immediate value regardless of your app’s community size.

 [Feeds in the Plaza app]